-And to end the series, we have a special episode for you all about Kendall Mountain Festival.
+And to end the series, we have a special episode for you all about Kendal Mountain Festival.
 So the format is a little bit different on this one.
 We have got a conversation that was recorded at the festival itself and then afterwards we have a number of messages and voice notes from listeners who were also at the festival and have given us their views and opinions so we'll get into the conversation in a moment, but I thought I would give a quick intro to the festival itself.
 For those of you who might not know about it.
-If you listened to Episode two of the series, you'll remember that Syria had also only recently learned about KM F and referred to it as the UK's answer to Bump.
+If you listened to Episode two of the series, you'll remember that Soraya had also only recently learned about KM F and referred to it as the UK's answer to Banff.
 That's quite a good description for it.
 Because Kendall is a film and literature festival.
 It takes place every year in November in Kendall in the Lake District, and it's been running for over 40 years.
 Now there's four days worth of films, talks, books, exhibitions, and it covers all aspects of mountain and adventure sports culture.
 The British Mountaineering Council has said it is by far the largest and most varied event of its type in Europe, and it's the main social event for outdoor enthusiasts in the UK So as such a lot of the on the outside panel, we're going up to the festival.
 This is going to be a great chance free in person meeting and an in person recording, and it was also a good excuse for me to experience Kendal for the first time.
 The weekend was quite intense, but I did manage to pin down two of our panellists Soraya Abdel-Hadi and Kirsty Pallas.
-So for those who don't know, Syria is the founder of all the elements a community of groups and individuals who are working to increase representation across all areas of diversity in the UK outdoors.
-And Kirstie is the founder of our shared outdoors, which is working to redefine the outdoor narrative to become inclusive to all.
-We managed to find a quiet ish place to record on the Sunday morning and have this little chat, and I hope you do enjoy.
+So for those who don't know, Soraya is the founder of All The Elements a community of groups and individuals who are working to increase representation across all areas of diversity in the UK outdoors.
+And Kirsty is the founder of our shared outdoors, which is working to redefine the outdoor narrative to become inclusive to all.
+We managed to find a quiet-ish place to record on the Sunday morning and have this little chat, and I hope you do enjoy.

 SORAYA: I am picking up all of that music.